adkinsrs/ergatis-docker-recipes/rnaseq/ec2_notes.md

 ```
 cd ~/git/ergatis-docker-recipes/rnaseq
-sh launch_rnaseq.sh -i </path/to/input/dir> -o </path/to/store/output_repository> -p "<EC2_IP>"
+sh launch_rnaseq.sh -i /opt/input_data -o /opt/output_repository -p "<EC2_IP>"
 ```

 Next, navigate to <EC2_IP>:5000 to bring up the Grotto UI.
 Follow the instructions to set up your pipeline noting the key differences.
-* You will need to point to the /mnt/input_data location of the file, as that will be the location of the file within the "ergatis" Docker container.
+* When filling out the text fields, you will need to point to the /mnt/input_data location of the file, as that will be the location of the file within the "ergatis" Docker container.
 So if your file on the EC2 container is /opt/input_data/test.fsa, then it will need to filled in as /mnt/input_data/test.fsa
-* Currently the link to view a running pipeline within Ergatis is not correct.
-To view this pipeline, after clicking the "View Pipeline" link on the "Pipeline Status" page, replace the word "localhost" in the URL with the IP address of the EC2 instance you are in.
+* On the 'Pipeline Options' page, the repository root needs to point to /opt/projects/rnaseq as this is where it is in the RNASeq docker image.

+Pipeline output should be written to /opt/output_repository

 ## Powering down the containers